-The Policy is intended to protect all aforementioned people and applies to conduct that occurs on JTS premises and/or at JTS-sponsored and affiliated activities and events, whether on JTS premises or at other locations, including, but not limited to, overnight trips, sporting events and practices, study abroad programs, service learning programs, internships and external business meetings, and to all forms/uses of technology by all individuals covered by the Policy.
+The Policy is intended to protect all aforementioned people and applies to conduct that occurs on JTS premises and/or at JTS-sponsored and affiliated activities and events, whether on JTS premises or at other locations, including, but not limited to, overnight trips, events and practices, study abroad programs, service learning programs, internships and external business meetings, and to all forms/uses of technology by all individuals covered by the Policy.

-The prohibition against Title IX Sexual Harassment applies to conduct that occurs in the United States in JTS's education programs and activities.
+The prohibition against Title IX Sex-Based Harassment applies to conduct that occurs during JTS's education programs and activities.
 Education programs and activities include locations, events or circumstances where JTS exercised substantial control over both the person accused of misconduct and the context in which the harassment occurred, and also includes any event controlled by a student organization that is officially recognized by JTS.

-Conduct that occurs outside of JTS's education programs and activities or that occurs outside of the United States or at locations, events, or under circumstances where JTS does not exercise substantial control over both the person accused of misconduct and the context in which the harassment occurred, although not covered by the Title IX Sexual Harassment policy, may be covered by JTS's Other Sexual Misconduct policy if JTS determines that the behavior, or the continued presence of the accused perpetrator, impairs, obstructs, substantially interferes with or adversely affects the mission, processes or functions of JTS.
+Conduct that occurs outside of JTS's education programs and activities or that occurs at locations, events, or under circumstances where JTS does not exercise substantial control over both the person accused of misconduct and the context in which the harassment occurred, although not covered by the Title IX Sex-Based Harassment policy, may be covered by JTS's other policies if JTS determines that the behavior, or the continued presence of the accused perpetrator, impairs, obstructs, substantially interferes with or adversely affects the mission, processes or functions of JTS.
 Calls, texts, emails, and social media usage by employees can constitute unlawful workplace harassment, even if it occurs away from the workplace premises or not during work hours.

-Title IX Sexual Harassment
+Title IX Sex-Based Harassment

-Sexual Harassment, including sexual abuse/assault, is a form of sex discrimination prohibited by Title IX, Title VII of the 1964 federal Civil Rights Act, the New York State Human Rights Law, and the New York City Administrative Code.
-Sexual harassment is offensive and includes harassment on the basis of sex, sexual orientation, gender identity and the status of being transgender.
-Sexual harassment refers to any unwelcome or unwanted sexual advances, requests for sexual favors, or other verbal, physical, demonstrative, or electronic conduct or communication of a sexual nature, or which is directed at an individual because of that individual's sex, and includes (i) Hostile Environment Harassment, (ii) Quid Pro Quo Harassment, (iii) Sexual Assault, including Rape, Statutory Rape, and Fondling, (iv) Dating Violence, (v) Domestic Violence, and (vi) Stalking.
+Sex-Based Harassment, including sexual abuse/assault, is a form of sex discrimination prohibited by Title IX, Title VII of the 1964 federal Civil Rights Act, the New York State Human Rights Law, and the New York City Administrative Code.
+Sex-based is a form of sex-based discrimination and means sexual harassment and other harassment on the basis of sex, including on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity.
+It includes any unwelcome or unwanted sexual advances, requests for sexual favors, or other verbal, physical, demonstrative, or electronic conduct or communication of a sexual nature, or which is directed at an individual because of that individual's sex, and includes (i) Hostile Environment Harassment, (ii) Quid Pro Quo Harassment, (iii) Sexual Assault, including Rape, Statutory Rape, and Fondling, (iv) Dating Violence, (v) Domestic Violence, and (vi) Stalking.